Sinisterchilll/razorpay-nextauth-saas-stack/README.md

-# Next.js Starter with Auth, Razorpay, Prisma, and PostgreSQL
+# SaaS Starter with Nextauth, Razorpay, Prisma, and PostgreSQL

 This is a starter template for Next.js projects with built-in authentication, Razorpay integration, Prisma ORM, and PostgreSQL (via Docker).